-- Instructor shares I-9a "MC3 Financial Literacy Instructor's PPT" (slide 23-29) (30 minutes) Refer to the talking points and notes that accompany each slide - Impress upon them the importance of having savings available as a cushion to cover unanticipated expenses as well as to set aside for long-term goals. - Use the scenario of the "unexpected death" (slide 24) to reinforce the value of having savings (5 minutes) - Use Tool 1: Savings Plan to help students think through how they can save.
-(15 minutes) - Use Tool 3: Finding a Place for Savings to help students identify methods/places to save their money.
+- Instructor shares I-9a "MC3 Financial Literacy Instructor's PPT" (slide 23-29) (30 minutes) \Refer to the talking points and notes that accompany each slide - Impress upon them the importance of having savings available as a cushion to cover unanticipated expenses as well as to set aside for long-term goals.

+- Use the scenario of the "unexpected death" (slide 24) to reinforce the value of having savings (10 minutes) - Use Tool 1: Savings Plan to help students think through how they can save.
+(20 minutes) - Use Tool 3: Finding a Place for Savings to help students identify methods/places to save their money.
 (10 minutes) - Setting money aside can be hard.
 It often means you have to cut back on spending or you might have to find a way to earn more income.
 Once you have set money aside, you need to find a safe place to store that money.
 Even though it has some drawbacks, for some, a secret place in their home may feel like a safe place.
-For others, it may be an account in a bank or credit union.

-• Handout: Ways to Save Money (5 minutes) - Review all the different ways they can save
+For others, it may be an account in a bank or credit union. - Class discussion: Tips for building savings (20 minutes) - o Brainstorm within class for ideas of how they could spend less to increase their savings. - Identify budget leakers: small painless ways to spend less (ex: pack a lunch, coffees, etc.) - Handout: Ways to Save Money (10 minutes) Review all the different ways they can save, see if they can accumulate \$10/20 per week - Optional: - O Use Tool 2 Saving and Asset Limits and Tool 4 Saving at Tax Time as handouts or to review with class as deemed necessary by class composition/needs. - Tax credits can make a big difference.
+They may give you a refund that can be saved for emergencies or unexpected expenses, set aside for annual expenses (back to school or holiday shopping), used to pay down debts, and more.